 To promote electric fish research

-To keep the electric fish community together until we can meet face-to-face again
+To keep the electric fish community together in between the electric fish satellites

 10-11 AM EDT